Oluwatayo-Adetola/MyFinalProject/README.md

 ## 1).
 Brief Overview of the Project

-1.1)   Discussing Interface Interactions of the Application
+1.1)   Discuss Interface Interactions of the Application

 Tayo Food App is an android application that makes its user’s food fantasies come into reality.
 The application contains a variety of dishes, along with their appropriate recipes.
 The food recipes are short, quick, easy, which all means it will give the best customer experience.
 As discussed in lectures, responsible UX design consists of simplistic ways to make its user engaged with the app.
 Users get engaged to applications through simple interface interactions like tapping, scrolling, swiping.
 Tayo Food App has interface interactions like tapping and scrolling, which will make the UI experience much smoother for the user.